EGI-Federation/egi-notebooks-accounting/README.md

         flavor1: id1
         ...

-## Local database
+## Debugging

+Verbosity:

+    debug: true

+Create APEL dumps even without enabled ssm:

+    storage:
+      apelSpool: /accounting/ssm

-By default local database export to */accounts/notebooks.db* is enabled.
-It can be disabled by setting location to empty value:
+Local database export to */accounts/notebooks.db* is enabled by default.
+It can be disabled by setting the location to empty value:

     storage:
       notebooksDb: